hwshadow/learning-bootcamps/elasticsearch/02-elastic-core-mechanics/README.md

 |yellow|All primary are avaliable|
 |red|Not all primary shards are avaliable|

-* It is normal for elasticsearch to briefly cycle from through periods of brief "yellow" and "red" status; generally occurs when
+* it is **normal** for elasticsearch to briefly cycle through periods of brief `yellow` and `red` status; generally occurs when
   - new indices are created
   - shards are being rebalanced
-  - a node left the cluster and the cluster is healing
+  - a node leaves the cluster and the cluster is under a "healing" workload
-* It is not desired for elasticsearch to persist in a "red" state, this means a subset or all of our data is unavaliable.
+* **NOT** desired for elasticsearch to persist in a `red` state, indicating a subset of our data is unavaliable
-* In "production" environments it is not desired for a cluster to persist in a "yellow" state, this means we have not met all of our defined replication requirements.
-If we experience corruption/destruction/loss of the primary shard we will experience data loss.
+* for "production" environments it is **NOT** desired for a cluster to persist in a `yellow` state, this means we have not our defined replication requirements.
+In this state we are at increased risk for data loss, if corruption/loss of the primary shard was to occur
-* Our single-node test elasticsearch cluster is "yellow" which is normal, and we will learn why a little later.
+* our single-node test elasticsearch cluster is "yellow" which is normal, and we will learn why a little later

 #### troubling signs
-in addition to a persistant non-green cluster status, these are signs of sickness
+in addition to persistant non-green cluster status, the following are also signs of sickness:
 * "number_of_nodes" not equal to the expected node count
-* "unassigned_shards" of more than zero, persisting (normal for our test cluster)
+* "unassigned_shards" greater than zero, persisting (normal for our single-node test cluster)
-* "relocating_shards" counter which is never zero
+* "relocating_shards" persistantly non-zero
 * increasing "rejected" counters within the thread_pool API

 # [Nodes](elastic.co/guide/en/elasticsearch/reference/current/modules-node.html)
 * a compute host with disk and storage joined to the cluster
-* can have one or more roles
+* can be assigbed one or more roles
+* a cluster is made up of 1 or more nodes, generally 3 is the smallest production cluster you would make.

-by default every node in the cluster can handle HTTP and Transport traffic
+by default, every node in the cluster can handle HTTP and Transport traffic
-* transport layer is used exclusively for communication between nodes and the Java TransportClient
+* Transport-layer is used exclusively for communication between nodes and the Java TransportClient
-* HTTP layer is used only by external REST clients.
+* HTTP-layer is used only by external REST clients (kibana, 3rd party libraries, etc)

 cluster membership and node status can be checked with
 ```bash